-For the year ended December 31, 2022, the Moa Joint Venture (50% basis), the Fort Site (100% basis) incurred earnings from operations of \$200.2 million on revenue of \$786.8 million compared to earnings from operations of \$98.3 million on revenue of \$560.64 million for the year ended December 31, 2021.
+For the year ended December 31, 2023, Metals incurred a loss from operations of \$2.1 million on revenue of \$603.7 million compared to earnings from operations of \$197.9 million on revenue of \$795.1 million for the year ended December 31, 2022.

-For the year ended December 31, 2022, total spending on capital(1) was \$74.1 million at the Moa Joint Venture (50% basis) and Fort Site (100% basis).
-Sustaining spending on capital related to the replacement of equipment, tailings management and infrastructure at the Moa Joint Venture, while growth spending on capital primarily related to expansion spending for the slurry preparation plant, ordering of long lead items and engineering work related to the remaining expansion projects.
+For the year ended December 31, 2023, total spending on capital(1) was \$62.7 million.
+Sustaining spending on capital related to the replacement of equipment, tailings management and infrastructure at the Moa Joint Venture, while growth spending on capital primarily related to spending for the SPP and Sixth Leach Train as part of the Moa JV expansion program.